sailesh-ramayanam/soochi/react/import-export/question.md

 4. SubmitButton

 ## Task 2 :
-Import the above mention component in App.js and render them
+Import the above mentioned component in App.js and render them

 ## Task 3 :
-All the above files can be found in components folder.

-## Task 4 :
-App.js file should also export the respective component
+App.js file should also export the respective component(viz. `App`)

+# UI requirements
+There should be 4 elements on the page
+1. One heading - `Welcome to our Site`
+2. One sub-heading - `Happy to solve your doubts`
+3. One input box - `Enter your query here..`
+4. One button - `Ask`

 # Sample UI
 [Click here](https://drive.google.com/file/d/1JtgRIk9gNUtrPNyEGynDKL-8XZeFSXa4/view?usp=drive_link) for the image of a sample UI